Civil Construction 2017

 Week 49 — 05 December 2016

-Recent aerial photography of some of the major work areas.
+Recent aerial photography of some of the major work areas is shown below.
 These photos were taken on 22 November 2016.
 Click on each one to view in greater detail.
 An aerial view of the entire site on this day is available here.

 Visible are the dogleg area of the Accelerator tunnel emerging from the ground, the Target Monolith area where base slab casting is taking place, and the Active Cells area with red ground covering.
 PHOTO: Perry Nordeng/ESS

 The 8,000-square-metre beamline gallery fanning out from the Target Station, and the foundation works for the 150-metre-distant instrument hall and labs.
 PHOTO: Perry Nordeng/ESS

 The Gallery Building (far left), the Cryo-Compressor Building (center front), and the large Central Utility Building (center rear).
 The small building to the far right is a completed power station.
 PHOTO: Perry Nordeng/ESS